utah-cs3550-fa25/assignments/hw2.md

 However, if the screen width is `500px` or narrower, the sidebars will get too narrow (try it!).
 So add CSS that does away with sidebars when the page is too narrow.
-Without sidebars, the order of page elements should be photo & metadata, description, ingredients, and then steps.
+Without sidebars, the order of page elements should be photo & times/yield, description, ingredients, and then steps.
 There should be a `2rem` gap between each.

 Also, for narow screens, the extra padding around the edges of the screen wastes space.
 Make that padding disappear below 500 pxiels.